LizzieH97/citizens-advice/README.md

 ## Frontend Development

 I had set up my layout and api calls quite quickly, but the errors came through manipulating the data to display well.
-In the content, there were <a> and <b> tags, with which I had to use a HTML parser to show up as links and bold as they should.
+In the content, there were a (link) and b (bold) tags, with which I had to use a HTML parser to show up as links and bold as they should.
 I also had to include break lines, as the information needed to be broken up to become more reader-accessible.

 The other issues I encountered were through TypeScript types, but in order to avoid repeating myself I created a types folder to hold them.